The Complete Guide to Product Schema Markup for Shopify Stores

 Product schema markup on Shopify determines whether Google shows your listings with price, availability, and star ratings — or shows them as plain blue links.
-That gap in click-through rate is real and measurable.
+That gap in click-through rate is real and measurable — Google's own data shows rich results can increase CTR by 20–30%, and for product listings with star ratings, some studies report click-through improvements of up to 35% compared to plain blue links.

 The popular version of this topic is overcomplicated: tutorials that treat schema as a mysterious technical ritual, plugins that promise to "handle everything," and listicles that copy-paste the same five fields without explaining what breaks when you leave the rest out.
 Here is the precise, narrower truth: Shopify's default theme implementation gets you partway there, the gaps are predictable, and filling them requires knowing exactly which fields Google actually validates — and which ones it ignores.